 It can happen a few times a year or as often as every day.
 It often becomes a permanent condition that needs regular treatment.

-- Feel weak or short of energy
+- Weak or short of energy

-- Have shortness of breath
+- Short of breath

 You're more likely to have paroxysmal atrial fibrillation as you get older.
 Your odds also go up if you have: